boyter/boyter.org/content/posts/first-pc.md

 Basic, or in my case QBasic was probably the starting point for a lot of people who are now programmers or work in IT.
 It was for me as well.
 I remember reading the QBasic book that came with the install and trying to fathom out how loops and such worked.
 I also edited the source of gorilla.bas and others trying to tease out how it all worked.
 Good times.

 There was also some Loony Tunes game where you could drop the characters into a video editor like thing and have them act out your own skits.
-I was never good ad it, but I would love to find it an have another go one day.
+I was never good at it, but I would love to find it and have another go one day.

 I have to thank whoever came up with the idea for that stand-up.
 Gave my a nice trip down memory lane.
 I also found this https://ancientelectronics.wordpress.com/2019/08/11/commodore-select-edition-286/ which has a reasonable overview of the internals of the machine.
 A;so I realised when doing this that I am nostalgic for a time that most people I work with were not even born into.